renpy/renpy/sphinx/source/screens.rst

     If False (the default), rows are filled before columns.
 If True, then columns are filled before rows.

+`spacing`
+    The spacing between the rows and columns of the grid.

 It also takes:

 * :ref:`Common Properties <common-properties>`